 - Building procurement

-A copy of the ARB/RIBA criteria can be found in Appendix 1 of the Guide for Candidates
+A copy of the ARB/RIBA criteria can be found in the Candidates page

 You will have to submit the following documentary submissions for your Part 3 Examination by the required date: